We are the BEST DECISION

 When is Self-Defense Legally Justified?

 Self-defense is legally justified when a person reasonably believes they are in immediate danger of bodily harm.
 The key term here is “reasonable belief.”
-This means that the person must have had good reason to believe they were in danger and that a typical person in the same situation would have believed the same.
+This means that the person must have had a good reason to believe they were in danger and that a typical person in the same situation would have believed the same.
 It’s important to note that the threat must be imminent, meaning it’s about to happen right now.
 A future threat or a past threat that is no longer present does not justify self-defense.

 The Concept of Imminent Threat in Self-Defense